 Before superfast broadband, many areas within the UK suffered from very low speeds.
 Living in a rural village, Mark struggled with poor speeds, which made it difficult to work from home.
 He implemented a number of techniques to improve his connection and shared these on his local village website.
 These pages became so popular that Mark had to move them to a dedicated website – called Increase Broadband Speed – which had much more capacity.

-He has developed the site over time, when time has permitted, and it has now been visited by millions of people seeking help to improve their broadband speeds.
+He has developed the site over time and it has now been visited by millions of people seeking help to improve their broadband speeds.
+Reflecting the huge shift in the number of people working from home during the coronavirus pandemic, the number of visitors to the site tripled during 2020.
+Mark is now introducing video guides to the site and YouTube, to supplement existing guides on the website.
 If you are looking to improve your broadband speeds, please visit:

 Improving Broadband in Cambridgeshire with Connecting Cambridgeshire